ray-project/ray/doc/source/data/batch_inference.rst

 1. **Faster and Cheaper for modern Deep Learning Applications**: Ray is built for complex workloads and supports loading and preprocessing data with CPUs and model inference on GPUs.
-2. **Cloud, framework, and data format agnostic**.
-Ray Data works on any cloud provider, any ML framework (like PyTorch and Tensorflow) and does not require a particular file format.
+2. **Cloud, framework, and data format agnostic**: Ray Data works on any cloud provider or any ML framework (like PyTorch and Tensorflow) and does not require a particular file format.
 3. **Out of the box scaling**: The same code that works on one machine also runs on a large cluster without any changes.